Challenges of variational quantum optimization with measurement shot noise: Results

 \subsection{QAOA with annealing inspired parameters initialization}

 On one hand, the above findings indicate that QAOA is computationally unfeasible for problem sizes of practical interest.
-On the other hand, QAOA can be interpreted as a digitized version of quantum annealing, and previous studies have shown that the available quantum-annealing devices can already find solutions of large-scale spin-glass instances in a reasonable runtime~\cite{ronnow2014defining} even for problem sizes as large as $L=512$.
+On the other hand, QAOA can be interpreted as a digitized version of quantum annealing, and previous studies have shown that the available quantum-annealing devices can already find solutions of large-scale spin-glass instances in a reasonable runtime~\cite{doi:10.1126/science.1252319} even for problem sizes as large as $L=512$.
 To solve this apparent conundrum, we perform QAOA in its adiabatic limit.
 Formally, this limit is reached when $d \rightarrow \infty$.
-However, as pointed out in section~\ref{sec:qaoa_random}, doubling the number of layers does not decisively change the computational scaling.
+However, as pointed out in Sec.\,\ref{sec:qaoa_random}, doubling the number of layers does not decisively change the computational scaling.
 In fact, the number of parameters increases with the circuit depth, and more parameters usually require more optimization iterations.

 Still, the analogy with quantum annealing inspires a systematic way to effectively initialize the parameters.
-Indeed, in~\cite{zhou2020quantum} it was observed that, in state-vector simulations, the optimal parameters often follow a pattern similar to the quantum annealing prescription: the parameters controlling the mixing operator $\btheta_M$ decrease, while the parameters controlling the problem operator $\btheta_P$ increase with the layer index.
-Following this idea, we initialize the parameters using the simplest discretized linear schedule, as in~\cite{sack2021quantum}:
+Indeed, in Ref.\,\cite{zhou2020quantum} it was observed that, in state-vector simulations, the optimal parameters often follow a pattern similar to the quantum annealing prescription: the parameters controlling the mixing operator $\bm{\theta}_M$ decrease, while the parameters controlling the problem operator $\bm{\theta}_P$ increase with the layer index.
+Following this idea, we initialize the parameters using the simplest discretized linear schedule, as in Ref.\,\cite{sack2021quantum}:

-where $l \in [1,\cdots,d]$.
+where $l \in [1,\dots,d]$.
 Notice that in most QAOA literature, the parameters that control the mixing operators are denoted with $\beta$, while the problem parameters are denoted with $\gamma$.

-In~\cite{sack2021quantum}, this initialization was found effective for MaxCut problems solved via state-vector simulations, i.\,e., eliminating the measurement shot noise.
+In Ref.\,\cite{sack2021quantum}, this initialization was found effective for MaxCut problems solved via state-vector simulations, i.e., eliminating the measurement shot noise.
 Here, we show that this initialization is not only an improvement to the QAOA textbook strategy, but it is also essential to make the algorithm practical in realistic conditions where measurement noise is accounted for.
-Notice that with the re-parametrization in~\eref{eq:smart_init}, the angles $\theta_M^l$ and $\theta_P^l$ depend only on one real degree of freedom $\Delta_t$.
-More complex reparametrizations could also be possible.
+Notice that with the reparametrization in Eq.\,\eqref{eq:smart_init}, the angles $\theta_M^l$ and $\theta_P^l$ depend only on one real degree of freedom $\Delta_t$.
+More complex reparametrizations could also be possible~\cite{PhysRevA.106.L060401}.